Rapptz/discord.py/docs/api.rst

     .. attribute:: user

-        The ID is of a user.
+        The underlying type of the ID is a user.

     .. attribute:: role

-        The ID is of a role.
+        The underlying type of the ID is a role.

     .. attribute:: channel

-        The ID is of a channel.
+        The underlying type of the ID is a channel or thread.

 .. _discord-api-audit-logs: